PavanRangani/docs/docs/prd/companies/requirement.md

 - Shows Name, phone number and email of the contact
 - Name is shown as hyperlink and clicking on it opens contact view dialog
 - If contact  is Archived, it won't be available here

+### Organization Section

+- Its applicable only for `Non-Profit` types company.
+- `Organization section` will show the list of the `Company` or `Foundation (DAF)` where this company is selected as an `Organization Group`.
+- Sorting order : Alphabetical sorting on name
+- If the company is not available in the `Organization` section, show `No Organizations Available` message.